davidkudera/google-maps-loader/README.md

 # google-maps-loader

-Async loader for google maps api.
+Async loader for google maps api written in typescript with promises.

+This is an unofficial package first released when there was no official modern loader for google maps.
+This changed with [@googlemaps/js-api-loader](https://www.npmjs.com/package/@googlemaps/js-api-loader) which is based on an older version of this package.

 **Version >= 4.0.0:** Typescript definitions are published with this package.
 Install `@types/google-maps` for previous versions.